How to Finance a Pool: Choosing the Right Option

 The interest rates on home equity loans are lower and fixed, but they come with some degree of risk.
 If you miss a payment, your home will go through the foreclosure process.

-Use a Home Equity Line of Credit (HELOC)
+Home Equity Line of Credit (HELOC)

 At first glance, a HELOC seems like the perfect way to finance a pool.
 Since you can borrow money as you need it, you won’t feel tied to a strict budget.
 This makes it easier to pay for hidden pool costs as the project progresses.
 Keep in mind that you’re using your home’s equity as collateral, so missed payments can lead to foreclosure.

 If you are wondering how to finance a pool without using your house as collateral, consider looking into an unsecured personal loan.
 While you don’t need equity, you do need good credit.
-A score of 740 or higher can help you qualify for a 5% interest rate.
+A credit score of 740 or higher can help you qualify for a 5% interest rate.
 A personal loan comes with a fixed rate and fixed repayment terms.

-Ask Your Builder About Their Financing Options
+Pool Builder Financing Options

 If the previous financing options don’t appeal to you, consider financing through your pool builder.
 This alternative keeps every part of the project under one roof, but the convenience comes with a higher cost.
 You may pay more in interest and face a longer repayment term.

 If you haven’t built equity in your home, builder financing can help you reach your loan goal sooner.
-Although you should always read financing for loans and their terms carefully, it’s especially important when using pool financing options through your builder.
+Although you should always read financing for loans and their terms carefully, it’s especially important when using swimming pool financing options through your builder.

 What to Consider Before Financing Your Swimming Pool